 This results in a scenario of immunosuppression in both the mother and fetus, which carries over into early life.
 Since the mother’s immune system is suppressed during this period, she is more susceptible to infections.

-Why is your baby’s immune system weak at birth?
+Baby’s immune system: Why is it weak at birth?

 Our immune system comprises cells, tissues, organs, and proteins.
 While your baby’s immune system works in exactly the same manner as yours, it has limitations.
 Being young and immature, the system takes time to learn about the different adversaries and build an effective campaign against them.